You may not realise it, but there will be laws about whether or not you can keep back yard chickens wherever you live.

 Problems are likely to come not from official sources but from neighbours making complaints - and even then, local councils seem to do their best to negotiate solutions.

-Nationally, anything to do with the keeping of poultry is the responsibility of the Department of Agriculture, Fisheries and Farming (DAFF) whose website is here.
+Nationally, anything to do with the keeping of poultry is the responsibility of the Department of Agriculture, Water and the Environment, whose website is here.

 Surprisingly for a forward-thinking country, many Canadian cities still ban chicken-keeping even on a very small scale.
 This article is an excellent summary of Canadian municipalities which do allow back yard chickens, and of the arguments on both sides.